friteuseb/nlp_tools/README.md

-# NLP Tools pour TYPO3
+# NLP Tools for TYPO3

-Une extension TYPO3 complète pour le traitement du langage naturel, compatible avec TYPO3 v12 et v13.
+A comprehensive TYPO3 extension for Natural Language Processing, compatible with TYPO3 v12 and v13.

 ## Installation